Last update: July 20th 2021

-Second dose of Covid-19 vaccination currently set to five weeks (BioNTech/Pfizer and Moderna) and 11–12 weeks (AstraZeneca), respectively, after the first.
+Second dose of Covid-19 vaccination currently set to 28 days (BioNTech/Pfizer and Moderna) and 11–12 weeks (AstraZeneca), respectively, after the first.

 Vaccination waiting list at www.tirolimpft.at

 - Note: vaccination times depend on the vaccine allocation of the Federal Government.
 Vaccine supplies are still limited.
 The Federal Ministry of Health continually updates its guidelines on which groups of persons should be vaccinated when.
 The actual time of vaccination may differ from the following list.

 - Nursing homes and care homes: complete

 - Medical staff and healthcare workers in hospitals: complete

 - Practising physicians and dentists and their staff: complete

 - People over 80 years of age – first dose by late March in all Tyrolean municipalities: complete (coordinated by municipalities with the highest incidence rates and, if applicable, detected high-risk variants of the virus)